karunakadam2003/WIDS_Challenge1/README.md

 ## Evaluation

 Models will be evaluated based on their accuracy in predicting whether the Diagnosis Period is less than 90 days.
-Further details on evaluation metrics and scoring will be provided.
+Our rank in the competition.

 ![image](https://github.com/karunakadam2003/WIDS_Challenge1/assets/90612970/d15b04a7-7d16-416a-b721-0ca9df3700d5)